-An example from nursing training that illustrates the application of a general communication model by the practice supervisor could be the following situation:
+An example from nursing training that illustrates the application of a general communication model by the practical instructor could be the following situation:

-A practice instructor notices that a trainee regularly has difficulties in performing a particular nursing technique correctly, e.g. wound care.
-In order to clarify the situation and solve the problem, the practice instructor uses the Sender-Receiver Model to structure the communication in a targeted manner.
+A practical instructor notices that a trainee regularly has difficulties in performing a particular nursing technique correctly, e.g. wound care.
+In order to clarify the situation and solve the problem, the practical instructor uses the Sender-Receiver Model to structure the communication in a targeted manner.

-- 1. Sender (practice instructor): The practice instructor conveys a clear and factual message by describing the observation: 'I have noticed that you are having difficulty with wound care and I would like to help you improve this technique.' - 2.
+- 1. Sender (practical instructor): The practical instructor conveys a clear and factual message by describing the observation: 'I have noticed that you are having difficulty with wound care and I would like to help you improve this technique.' - 2.
 Message (content): The information consists of the observation and the offer of support, with the aim of improving the training situation. - 3.
 Recipient (trainee): The trainee takes the message on board and provides feedback.
-She may express uncertainties or questions, which she finds particularly difficult. - 4.
-Feedback: The practical instructor receives feedback and can then adapt the teaching by specifically addressing the uncertainties and offering new explanations or a new demonstration.
+She may express uncertainties or questions, which she finds particularly difficult. - Feedback: The practical instructor receives feedback and can then adapt the teaching by specifically addressing the uncertainties and offering new explanations or a new demonstration.